Beuleup93/dgrGlm/README.md

 Here the idea is to allow the user to take advantage of the totality of these computer resources, if of course this can help to make the execution of the calculations faster.
 Here are the different functionalities of our package that we will present in the following lines:

-- Binary logistic regression model in **sequential** mode
+* Binary logistic regression model in **sequential** mode
   - Splitting of calculations and data for **parallel** execution
   - Binary logistic regression model in parallel mode
+  - Comparison of model predictions
   - Automatic Features selection
+  - Model Microbenchmark
   - **Elasticnet** (Ridge and Lasso)
-- Multiple logistic regression
+* Multinomiale logistic regression
-- Model comparison
+  - Recoding of the target variable (One vs All)

 ### Logistic Regression